HMarzban/SPiece/Raspberry_pi/Wifi_configuration.md

 ### Remote Access

-yes raspberry has its own vncserv build on but these two you can skipt it, if you comfirtable with vncserve build on `
+yes raspberry has its own Cncserv build on but these two you can skip it if you comfortable with Vncserve build on `
 $ sudo apt install -y tightvncserver
 $ sudo apt install -y xrdp
 `
 ### Remote Access
-one of the most important things we should do it install last stable version of nodejs You now have an amazing general purpose Raspberry Pi system that can be used for a variety of tasks and inter-operates well in the Windows world (it even looks like a Windows machine to the other Windows machines!) – and can play nicely in the Mac and Linux world too.
+one of the most important things we should do it install last stable version of Nodejs You now have an amazing general-purpose Raspberry Pi system that can be used for a variety of tasks and inter-operates well in the Windows world (it even looks like a Windows machine to the other Windows machines!) – and can play nicely in the Mac and Linux world too.
 Let’s go ahead and install Node.js so we will be ready to do some fun projects in the future.
 Here are the steps:

 Our friends at NodeSource host and maintain some excellent Node.js binary distributions.
 We will leverage a command they have written to add another package repository to our RasPi so that we will be able to “apt install” a modern version of Node.js from their repository.
 This is beneficial since the Debian/Raspbian versions may not always be up to date.
 By adding the NodeSource repository, we will also be able to receive updates rather than just installing a standalone (.deb) file version of Node that cannot be updated easily.